jaketay/docs/app/installation/Installing_Jirafe_for_Magento.md

 #Install Process Checklist
 * Sign up for an account with Jirafe, select Jirafe and download a copy of the Jirafe Extension for Magento.
-If you already have a site with us and need a copy of the extension, please contact [Jirafe support](support@jirafe.com "Jirafe Support").
+If you already have a site with us and need a copy of the extension, please contact [Jirafe Support](mailto:support@jirafe.com 'Jirafe Support').
 * Provide Jirafe with your Merchandising CSV file for product and category upload.
-Please refer to the [Merchandise CSV](http://www.jirafe.com "Merchandise CSV Documentation") documentation for additional detail.
+Please refer to the [Merchandising Set-Up](/installation/Merchandising_Setup.html 'Merchandise CSV Documentation') documentation for additional detail.
 * If your server is installed behind a firewall, ensure firewall rules are set up to allow for appropriate outbound traffic from your server.
 Your server will need to be able to access the [Jirafe API](http://event.jirafe.com) on Port 443.
-For distinct IP addresses required for outbound communication, see [Firewall Instructions](file:/Users/loupaglia/Documents/Documentation/Documentation Markdown/Firewall).
+For distinct IP addresses required for outbound communication, see [Firewall Instructions](/installation/Firewall.html 'Firewall Instructions').
 * Ensure that cron jobs are enabled in Magento.
 Jirafe utilizes cron jobs in Magento to send data to our servers.
 * Ensure that Compilation Mode is disabled.
 You should recompile your site and re-enable Compilation Mode after installing Jirafe.
 * Ensure that mb-string is enabled on your PHP server.
 NOTE: This is a requirement to use Magento’s REST API.